arestivo/slides/markdown/relationalmodel-uml.md

 ---

-# Generalizations (method #3)
+# Inheritance (method #3)

 ![](../assets/uml/generalization.svg)

-* Needs extra code to ensure an appointment is between a doctor and a patient, only doctors have a speciality and patients an ensurance;
+* Needs extra code to ensure an appointment is between a doctor and a patient, only doctors have a specialty and patients an ensurance;
 * Easy to ensure disjoint generalization;
 * Can become complex if specialized classes have many attributes and associations.

 .small.relational_example[
-Person (<u>num</u>, name, speciality, ensurance, type)
+Person (<u>num</u>, name, specialty, ensurance, type)

 Appointment (<u>id</u>, #numd &rarr; Person [NN], #nump &rarr; Person [NN], date)